swcarpentry/python-novice-gapminder/_episodes/04-built-in.md

 ~~~
 {: .output}

+## The Jupyter Notebook has two ways to get help.

+*   Option 1: Place the cursor near where the function is invoked in a cell
+    (i.e., the function name or its parameters),
+  * Hold down `shift`, and press `tab`.
+  * Do this several times to expand the information returned.
+*   Option 2: Type the function name in a cell with a question mark after it.
+Then run the cell.

 ## Python reports a syntax error when it can't understand the source of a program.

 *   Won't even try to run the program if it can't be parsed.